 Among the main types of small bowel cancer are:

-- Adenocarcinomas – the most common type of small bowel cancer – usually develop in the cells that line the walls of the small intestine.
-Often, this type of cancer will develop from small, benign (non-cancerous) growths called polyps.
+- Adenocarcinomas – the most common type of small bowel cancer – usually develop in the cells that line the small intestine walls.
+This type of cancer often develops from small, benign (non-cancerous) growths called polyps.

 - Sarcoma: is a type of intestinal cancer that develops in the connective tissue of the small intestine.